 National advertising fund and marketing administration contributions received from franchise-operated bakery-cafes are consolidated with those from the Company in the Company's consolidated financial statements.
 Liabilities for unexpended funds received from franchisees are included in accrued expenses in the Consolidated Balance Sheets.
-The Company's contributions to the national advertising and marketing administration funds are recorded as part of general and administrative expenses in the Consolidated Statements of Comprehensive Income, while the Company's own local bakery-cafe media costs are recorded as part of other operating expenses in the Consolidated Statements of Comprehensive Income, while the costs are incurred.
+The Company's contributions to the national advertising and marketing administration funds are recorded as part of general and administrative expenses in the Consolidated Statements of Income, while the Company's own local bakery-cafe media costs are recorded as part of other operating expenses in the Consolidated Statements of Income.
 The Company's policy is to record advertising costs as expense in the period in which the costs are incurred.
-The Company's advertising costs include national, regional, and local expenditures utilizing primarily radio, billboards, social networking, television, and print.
-The total amounts recorded as advertising expense were \$65.5 million, \$55.6 million, and \$44.5 million for fiscal 2014, fiscal 2013, and fiscal 2012, respectively.
+The Company's advertising costs include national, regional, and local expenditures utilizing primarily radio, billboards, social networking, Internet, television, and print.
+The total amounts recorded as advertising expense were \$68.5 million, \$65.5 million, and \$55.6 million for fiscal 2015, fiscal 2014, and fiscal 2013, respectively.